fnonnenmacher/spark-arrow-accelerated/README.md

 This repository contains my work/implementation which I do during my Masterthesis at the [Accelerated Big Data Systems of TUDelft](https://www.tudelft.nl/en/eemcs/the-faculty/departments/quantum-computer-engineering/accelerated-big-data-systems/)

-> :warning: This project is in a very early stage and currently the goal is to understand the involved technologies.
-I aim to build a minimal runnable solution at first.
-Therefor, the code is very volatile and sometimes aiming for a dirty solution.
+> :warning: The goal of this project is to elaborate different technologies and how to integrate them with Spark.
+I want to understand the technical feasibility of different scenarios and want to figure out which problems appear and need to be solved.
+Therefore, this code is very volatile and does not always follow best practices.

 ## Goal